tcoratger/hash-sig/README.md

 Currently, the following are implemented:
 - Lamport
 - Winternitz
-- A variant of Winternitz with minimal hashing, called *Beamy*.
+- A variant of Winternitz in which the message hash is changed before chaining is applied
+- A variant of Witnernitz in which the checksum can be omitted because it is fixed

 ## Tests